-Create a list of 10 companies in which you are interested.
-(They could be potential employers, local companies, companies that make products in which you are interested-any companies you want.)
-Include the companies' addresses.
-Apply interesting font effects to the company name.
+Create a list of three companies in the United States that manufacture chocolate.
+Include the companies' addresses, a brief history of each company, and a description of the types of chocolate they manufacture.
+Apply interesting text effects to the first company name.
 Copy and repeat the formatting to the other companies in the list.
-Save the document as [your initials]3-24 and submit it.
+Apply character format to headings and text you want to emphasize.
+Save the document as [your initials]2-24 and submit it.

+Use the Internet to research the format to follow when creating an itinerary.
 Create an itinerary for a trip to visit Hershey, Pennsylvania.
 (Be imaginative!
-This could be a real trip or a fantasy trip!)
-To make the itinerary interesting, use as many as possible of the character formatting features you learned in this lesson.
+This could be a real trip or a fantasy trip.)
+To make the itinerary interesting, use several of the character formatting features you learned in this lesson.
 Remember, though, the itinerary must be readable.
-Save the document as [your initials]3-25 and submit it.
+Save the document as [your initials]2-25 and submit it.